raihu123/InterviewPrep/StudyDocs/JavaAndOOP/JavaCore.md

 **Answer:** No, static variables are not serialized.
 Only instance variables are serialized.

 **Easy to Remember:** Static variables are not saved in serialization.

+#### 52. Purpose of Garbage Collection in Java
+**Answer:** The purpose of garbage collection is to automatically manage memory by identifying and disposing of objects that are no longer needed, thereby freeing up memory resources for new objects.

+**Easy to Remember:** Garbage collection frees memory by removing unused objects.

+#### 53. System.gc() and Runtime.gc() Methods
+**Answer:** Both `System.gc()` and `Runtime.gc()` suggest to the JVM that it might be a good time to run the garbage collector.
+However, their execution is not guaranteed.

+**Easy to Remember:** `System.gc()` and `Runtime.gc()` request garbage collection but don't guarantee it.

+#### 54. When is finalize() Called?
+Purpose of Finalization
+**Answer:** The `finalize()` method is called by the garbage collector before an object is removed from memory.
+It allows the object to clean up resources, like closing files or releasing network connections.

+**Easy to Remember:** `finalize()` cleans up resources before garbage collection.

+#### 55. If an Object Reference is Set to null, Will Garbage Collector Immediately Free Memory?
+**Answer:** No, setting an object reference to null does not immediately free memory.
+The object becomes eligible for garbage collection, but the actual collection happens at the discretion of the JVM's garbage collector.

+**Easy to Remember:** Nullifying a reference makes an object eligible for garbage collection, but memory freeing is not immediate.

+#### 56. Structure of Java Heap and Perm Gen Space
+**Answer:** The Java heap is divided into:
+1. **Young Generation:** Where new objects are allocated.
+2. **Old Generation:** Where long-surviving objects are stored.
+3. **Permanent Generation (Perm Gen):** Stores metadata like class definitions.
+(Note: Perm Gen has been replaced by Metaspace in Java 8).

+**Easy to Remember:** Heap has Young and Old Generations; Perm Gen holds class metadata (now Metaspace).

+#### 57. Difference Between Serial and Throughput Garbage Collector
+**Answer:**
+- **Serial Garbage Collector:** Uses a single thread to perform all garbage collection work, suitable for small applications.
+- **Throughput Garbage Collector:** Uses multiple threads to maximize application throughput, suitable for large applications.

+**Easy to Remember:** Serial is single-threaded; Throughput is multi-threaded for better performance.

+#### 58. When Does an Object Become Eligible for Garbage Collection?
+**Answer:** An object becomes eligible for garbage collection when there are no more live references pointing to it.

+**Easy to Remember:** No live references mean the object is eligible for garbage collection.

+#### 59. Does Garbage Collection Occur in Permanent Generation Space in JVM?
+**Answer:** Yes, garbage collection can occur in the Permanent Generation space to collect class metadata and other static data that are no longer needed.
+In Java 8 and later, this is handled in Metaspace.

+**Easy to Remember:** Yes, Perm Gen/Metaspace can also be garbage collected.